dimajix/flowman/docs/spec/expressions.md

     kind: read
     source: $weather_source
 ```
-This example uses a variable `weather_source` to define which relation to read form.
-This way
+This example uses a variable `weather_source` to define which relation to read from.
+This way,
 different environments can be supported by simply setting different values for that variable.

 Variables can be set globally in a project's `environment` section or in a profile of a